jpulgarin/django-tokenapi/README.md

 ------------

 First obtain `tokenapi` package and place it somewhere on your PYTHONPATH, for example in your project directory (where settings.py is).

 Alternatively, if you are
 using some sort of virtual environment, like [virtualenv][], you can perform a regular installation or use [pip][]:

     python setup.py install

     # or ...

-    pip install -e git://github.com/jpulgarin/django-tokenapi.git#egg=django-tokenapi
+    pip install django-tokenapi

 [virtualenv]: http://pypi.python.org/pypi/virtualenv
 [pip]: http://pip.openplans.org/